luowei/LWDynamicFont/README.md

 ## License

-libDynamicFont is available under the MIT license.
+LWDynamicFont is available under the MIT license.
 See the LICENSE file for more info.